Oxycodone Overdose: Symptoms And Treatment Revealed

-Oxycodone: Use & Side Effects
+Oxycodone: Use And Side Effects

 Oxycodone is a popular opiate people use for the treatment of chronic and acute pain.
 The drug can help many patients lead a pain-free life.
 However, it can also trigger an addiction and cause death.
-You will find it in different painkillers, such as OxyContin and Vicodin.
+One will find it in different painkillers, such as OxyContin and Vicodin.
 Some users will often mix them with Tylenol to achieve the desired effects as soon as possible.
 What’s more, many people abuse the drug due to its recreational effects.
 For example, these include euphoria and relaxation.